corda/corda-docs-portal/content/en/platform/corda/4.9/community/key-concepts-states.md

 ## Overview

-A *state* is an immutable object representing a fact known by one or more Corda nodes at a specific point in time.
+A state is an immutable object representing a fact known by one or more nodes at a specific point in time.
-States can contain arbitrary data, allowing them to represent facts of any kind (e.g. stocks, bonds, loans, KYC data, identity information…).
+You can use states to represent any type of data, and any kind of fact.
+For example, a financial instrument, Know Your Customer (KYC) data, or identity information.

-For example, the following state represents an IOU - an agreement that Alice owes Bob an amount X:
+This state represents an IOU—an agreement that Alice owes Bob £10:

 {{< figure alt="state" width=80% zoom="/en/images/state.png" >}}
-Specifically, this state represents an IOU of £10 from Alice to Bob.

-As well as any information about the fact itself, the state also contains a reference to the *contract* that governs the evolution of the state over time.
-We discuss contracts in [Contracts](key-concepts-contracts.md).
+In addition to information about the fact, the state contains a reference to the **[contract](key-concepts-contracts.md)**.
+Contracts govern the evolution of states.

 ## State sequences

-As states are immutable, they cannot be modified directly to reflect a change in the state of the world.
+States are immutable: you can't change them.
+Corda uses **state sequences** to track the evolution of facts.

-Instead, the lifecycle of a shared fact over time is represented by a **state sequence**.
-When a state needs to be updated, we create a new version of the state representing the new state of the world, and mark the existing state as historic.
+When a fact changes, one of the state's participants creates a new state and marks the outdated state as historic.

-This sequence of state replacements gives us a full view of the evolution of the shared fact over time.
-We can picture this situation as follows:
+For example, if Alice pays Bob £5, the state sequence would be:

 {{< figure alt="state sequence" width=80% zoom="/en/images/state-sequence.png" >}}

 ## The vault

-Each node on the network maintains a *vault* - a database where it tracks all the current and historic states that it is aware of, and which it considers to be relevant to itself:
+Each node on the network maintains a **vault**.
+This is the node's database used to store current and historic states where the node is a participant.
+For example:

 {{< figure alt="vault simple" width=80% zoom="/en/images/vault-simple.png" >}}

-We can think of the ledger from each node’s point of view as the set of all the current (i.e. non-historic) states that it is aware of.
+From each node's point of view, the ledger is the current (non-historic) states where that node is a participant.

 ## Reference states

 Not all states need to be updated by the parties which use them.
-In the case of reference data, there is a common pattern where one party creates reference data, which is then used (but not updated) by other parties.
-For this use-case, the states containing reference data are referred to as “reference states”.
-Syntactically, reference states are no different to regular states.
-However, they are treated different by Corda transactions.
-See [Transactions](key-concepts-transactions.md) for more details.
+In the case of reference data, one party can create a state containing reference data.
+This state can be used (but not updated) by other parties.
+For this use-case, the states containing reference data are referred to as **reference states**.
+Reference states are no different to regular states.
+However, they are handled differently in Corda **[transactions](key-concepts-transactions.md)**.

 ## Reissuing states

-See [Reissuing states](reissuing-states.md) for information about reissuing states with a guaranteed state replacement, which allows you to break transaction backchains.
+Corda uses a state reissuance mechanism that allows you to break transaction backchains.
+Read about **[reissuing states](reissuing-states.md)** with a guaranteed state replacement.